 About Mehmet Emin Cengiz

-Mehmet Emin Cengiz is a Research Fellow at the Istanbul-based international think tank Al Sharq Strategic Research, focusing on Syria, Turkey, and the wider Middle East.
-After receiving his B.A. from the Sociology Department at Ege University in 2016, Cengiz completed his master’s degree at the Department of Sociology and Anthropology of the Middle East at Marmara University in 2020.
-Cengiz’s pieces regarding Turkish foreign policy, the Syrian war, and non-state armed actors have appeared in national and international media outlets and think tanks.
-His research interests are the Syrian conflict, non-state armed actors, Turkish foreign policy, volunteer foreign fighters, and regional Kurdish politics.
+Mehmet Emin Cengiz is a Research Fellow at Istanbul-based think tank Al Sharq Strategic Research.
+His research focuses on the Levant and the broader Middle East.
+He earned his B.A. from the Sociology Department at Ege University, followed by a master’s degree from the Department of Sociology and Anthropology of the Middle East at Marmara University.
+His work on Turkish foreign policy, the Syrian conflict, Levant geopolitics, and non-state armed actors in the Middle East has been featured in both national and international media outlets, as well as in publications by think tanks.

 26 Mar, 2024